Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 ## Dashboard
 We will use Tableau to create our dashboard.
 Our interactive element will include ...

+We will have a pie chart of gender, Bar graph of age, graph of the 3 model results, Bmi Graph, Day 1 Glucose Max, Day 1 Mean Blood Pressure, Heatmap of features correlation to target.

 ## Presentation
 Attached is our [Google Slide Presentation](https://docs.google.com/presentation/d/1SHAZMGU8j-jV8phY3CD1I5t1VpVGjprBJdyDsmeiYfk/edit#slide=id.gc3e862a1f2_0_36).